Ayushomega14/Personal-Expense-Tracker/README.md

 ## Inspiration

-In today's world, managing personal finances efficiently is essential for financial stability and achieving long-term goals.
+In today's world, managing personal finances efficiently is essential for financial stability and achieving long-term goal.
 The project, aimed at developing a Personal Expense Tracker with MongoDB integration, emerged from the need to provide users with a seamless and effective tool for monitoring their expenses, analyzing spending patterns, and improving financial management skills.
 Inspired by the challenges of budgeting in modern life, I sought to create a user-friendly platform that empowers individuals to take control of their finances.

 ## What it Does